The modified diagonal cycles of Hypergeometric curves: Some properties of hypergeometric curves

 in $\ch_0(X_{N, \lm}) \otimes \Q$. \end{cor}

 \begin{proof} We have

-Thus by Proposition \ref{torsion2}, $K(X_{N, \lm}) - (2(N -1)^2 - 2)[e] $ is torsion in the Jacobian, which proves the assertion. \end{proof}
+Thus by Proposition \ref{torsion2}, $K(X_{N, \lm}) - (2(N -1)^2 - 2)e $ is torsion in the Jacobian, which proves the assertion. \end{proof}

 Our final result in this subsection is a result about the space of meromorphic functions with bounded poles at the cusps.
-The result may seem rather unmotivated by itself, but it will play a key role in the next section.
-For a positive integer $d$ and points $e_0, \ldots, e_n \in X_{N, \lm}$, let
+The result may seem rather unmotivated by itself, but it will play a key role in the proof of Theorem \ref{main:1}.
+For a positive integer $d$ and distinct points $e_0, \ldots, e_n \in X_{N, \lm}$, let